Julie Luscombe, MBACP (Accred), specialising in Abuse & Sexual Violence

 Areas of counselling I deal with

-Everything starts with a 50 minute assessment consultation to see if I'm the right person to help you.
-It's really important that you feel you can work with your counsellor, or mentor.
-The very act of starting means that you want to make a positive change in your life and you want the relationship and experience to start off right.
+Everything starts with a 50-minute assessment consultation to see if I'm the right person to help you.
+The very act of starting means that you want to make a positive change in your life and it is really important that you feel you can work with your counsellor, or mentor.

 - An initial assessment consultation (50 minutes) £55